ABM4ALL/Melodie/paper/paper.md

 (2) evolutionary training of agents.

-In the documentation, we also provide a detailed [comparison](https://abm4all.github.io/Melodie/html/framework_comparison.html#model-components) between the three packages - Mesa, AgentPy, and Melodie - based on one same ABM developed with the three packages which you can find in this [repository](https://github.com/ABM4ALL/ABMFrameworkComparison).
+In the documentation, we also provide a detailed [comparison](https://abm4all.github.io/Melodie/html/framework_comparison.html#model-components) between the three packages - Mesa, AgentPy, and Melodie - based on one same ABM developed with the three packages.
+You can find the code in this [repository](https://github.com/ABM4ALL/ABMFrameworkComparison).

 # Overview